peterhoward42/swim/README.md

 make it up as you go along, and change your mind continuously with little cost.

-Using concise plain text as repeatable input is intended to let you treat and manage these text inputs as you would code.
-And thus avoid the need to manage image files or suchlike.
+Using simple plain text as the single source of truth for the diagrams  is intended to let you keep them alongside your source code.
+And thus avoid the need to manage image files.

 The input is written in a Domain-Specific-Language (DSL) like this: